Videogaming and Esports Studies Network

 Videogaming & Scholarship

-The UNCG Network for the Cultural Study of Videogaming connects scholars at UNCG and beyond who are invested in studying videogaming and their cultures.
+The UNCG Videogaming and Esports Studies Network connects scholars at UNCG and beyond who are invested in studying videogaming and their cultures.
 The Network supports faculty and students by facilitating existing research and curriculum.
 Our programs and initiatives highlight videogaming and its scholarship as a rising force and place UNCG at the forefront of this cultural landscape.

 VIDEOGAMING AND ESPORTS STUDIES MINOR